 This amazing pot roast recipe comes from Carrie Gamble.
-Carrie wanted to preserve the wonderful recipes her grandmother made and did, in a wonderful cookbook called Grandmothers Cookbook.
+Carrie wanted to preserve the wonderful recipes her grandmother made and she did, in a wonderful cookbook she calls Grandmothers Cookbook.

 - 3 to 4 pound beef roast

 - 1 teaspoon salt

 - 1 clove garlic